akshaykumarvikram/medibot/README.md

 Unfortunately, this is a very time consuming process.
 According to a 2014 study, although 76% of the nurse practitioner agree that EBM should be part of their practive, more that 50% them agree that they couldnt apply it effectively because it was a bit difficult and time consuming.

-So, Addressing this problem we have decided to add a layer of AI on to the traditional PubMed website, to automate the processes of finding the appropriate medical terms(MeSH) terms, and building an optimized query.
+So, Addressing this problem we have decided to add a layer of AI(conversational agent) on to the traditional PubMed website, to automate the processes of finding the appropriate medical terms(MeSH) terms, and building an optimized query.

+* The Converstional agent is like siri or cortana with which you can have a conversation in natural language, like you would interact with your assistant.
+* Context based personalized search: Unlike in traditional keyword based search, in our interface each search has an history and context. you would be having a conversation with bot, where it is possible for the bot to ask you additional information to make you search more personalized.
+* Since, the seach is AI assisted, you could find the same literature upto 7X time faster.
+* Voice integrated: It has a built-in speech-to-text commands, so you could you search for literature using voice commands.

 This is how our system works.
+With our system, we could effectively reduce the time by over 70% in most of the cases.